secretstartups/handbook/blog/release-posts/index.html.md

 #### Removals

-_To be added by Product Managers or Engineering Managers and merged by Technical Writers._
+_To be added by Product Managers or Engineering Managers and merged by Technical Writers during the milestone in which the removal will happen.
+To reduce confusion for customers, removal announcements should not be merged into Docs until the code removal has happened in the product._

 Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backward-compatible and breaking changes are recommended for a major release, whereas backward-compatible changes can be introduced in a minor release.